Employer of Record

 • Qualifications: Depending on the visa type, applicants must demonstrate relevant qualifications and experience.

-• Background Checks: Comprehensive background checks may be conducted to verify qualifications and ensure security.
+• Background Checks: Background and supporting checks may be conducted to verify qualifications and security requirements.

-• Health Insurance: Proof of adequate health insurance coverage in Spain.
+• Health Insurance: Proof of health insurance may be required depending on the route.

 • Financial Means: Evidence of sufficient funds to support oneself during the stay in Spain, if applicable.